 Distillation

 After the fermentation process is complete, the liquid obtained from the fermentation, known as the wash, undergoes distillation.
 Distillation is the process of separating alcohol from the wash by heating it up and collecting the vapor that is produced.
-The vapor is then cooled and condensed back into a liquid form, resulting in a higher concentration of alcohol.
-This process is typically repeated multiple times to ensure that the vodka is as pure and smooth as possible.
+The vapor is then cool and condensed back into a liquid form, resulting in a higher concentration of alcohol.
+This process is typically repeat multiple times to ensure that the vodka is as pure and smooth as possible.

 Redistillation